rsdoiel/antenna/archives/2025/home_2025.27.md

 ---

-## The Best Prime Day Alternatives on Home, Garden and Outdoor Gear
+## New Deals Just Added: The Best Prime Day Alternatives on Home, Garden and Outdoor Gear

 date: 2025-07-08, from: Family Handyman Blog

 <p>Black Friday in July?
 Score big this month with epic summer sales beyond Amazon Prime Day.
 Power tools, fire pits, mattresses and even holiday decor are all on sale right now.</p>
-<p>The post <a href="https://www.familyhandyman.com/list/black-friday-july-2025/">The Best Prime Day Alternatives on Home, Garden and Outdoor Gear</a> appeared first on <a href="https://www.familyhandyman.com">Family Handyman</a>.</p>
+<p>The post <a href="https://www.familyhandyman.com/list/black-friday-july-2025/">New Deals Just Added: The Best Prime Day Alternatives on Home, Garden and Outdoor Gear</a> appeared first on <a href="https://www.familyhandyman.com">Family Handyman</a>.</p>

 <br>